Your phone is the VIDAA remote you didn't know you owned

 We send the voice button keycode, which opens the VIDAA voice prompt on the TV.
 But actual voice capture happens on the original remote's microphone — the app can't pipe your phone's mic into the TV for technical reasons (VIDAA expects a paired BT mic).
 Workaround: just type into the keyboard view, search works the same.

-Why is the official Hisense VIDAA app so bad?+
+How is HiRemote different from the official Hisense VIDAA app?+

 Can I control multiple Hisense TVs from one phone?+